 1.File a police report

 This is an absolutely crucial step.
 Your passport holds a lot of information and can be used to steal your identity by unscrupulous people.
-Reporting it as soon as possible helps to protect you in the event illegal activities are tied to your identity.
+Reporting a lost passport as soon as possible helps to protect you in the event illegal activities are tied to your identity.
 If you lose your passport due to negligence (i.e not stolen), you will have to pay a fine ranging from RM 200 to RM 1000 and will not be able to claim it under insurance.
-If it was stolen or lost from unavoidable incidence such as fire or flood, your case will be investigated and you will be able to claim your insurance.
+If it was stolen or lost from unavoidable incidences such as fire or flood, your case will be investigated and you will be able to claim your insurance.

 2.Call your insurance agent